Harald Hardrada: Background and preparations

 Accepting he could not conquer Denmark, Harald switched attention to England; his claim was based on a 1038 agreement between Magnus and its previous ruler, Harthacnut, who died childless in 1042.
-The agreement stated that if either die, the other would inherit his lands; however, it was unlikely Magnus assumed he would gain the English throne without fighting.
+The agreement stated that if either die, the other would inherit his lands, but it was unlikely Magnus assumed he would gain the English throne without fighting.
 Harthacnut himself preferred his half-brother, Edward the Confessor, who became king with the backing of Earl Godwin, father of Harold Godwinson.
 Plans by Magnus to invade England in 1045 were suspended, while he dealt with an uprising by Sweyn of Denmark.

-After Magnus died in 1047, Harald took over his claim; however, Edward kept potential enemies happy by hinting they might succeed him; in addition to Harald, these included Sweyn, and William, Duke of Normandy.
+After Magnus died in 1047, Harald took over his claim.
+Edward kept potential enemies happy by hinting they might succeed him; in addition to Harald, these included Sweyn, and William II, Duke of Normandy.
 In 1058, a fleet under Harald's son Magnus supported a large scale Welsh raid into England, although details are limited.
 This may have shown Harald that he could not simultaneously fight Denmark and England; this became crucial when Edward died in January 1066, and Harold Godwinson was proclaimed king of England.

-Harold's brother Tostig Godwinson, formerly Earl of Northumbria, now appeared on the scene; hoping to regain his titles and lands, he reportedly approached both William and Sweyn Estridsson for their support.
-However, since Northern England was the most suitable landing place for a Norwegian invasion, he was more valuable to Harald.
+Harold's brother Tostig Godwinson, formerly Earl of Northumbria, hoping to regain his titles and lands, reportedly approached both William and Sweyn Estridsson for their support.
+Since Northern England was the most suitable landing place for a Norwegian invasion, he was more valuable to Harald.
 Details are limited, but it is suggested Tostig sent a fellow exile, Copsig, to meet with Harald in Norway and agree plans, while he remained in France.
 If correct, this would also have allowed Tostig to increase both their chances by simultaneously supporting an invasion by William, who also claimed the throne.

 In March or April 1066, Harald began assembling his fleet at Utvær (in the present-day Solund Municipality), in the Sognefjord, a process completed by the start of September 1066; it included his flagship, Ormen, or "Serpent".
 Before leaving Norway, he had Magnus proclaimed king of Norway, and left Tora behind, taking with him Elisiv, his daughters, and Olaf.
 En route, he stopped at the Norwegian-held islands of Shetland and Orkney, where he collected additional troops, including Paul and Erlend Thorfinnsson, the Jarls of Orkney.
 At Dunfermline, he met Tostig's ally, Malcolm III of Scotland, who gave him around 2,000 Scottish soldiers.

 Although he possibly also met Tostig there, most sources suggest they linked up at Tynemouth, on 8 September, Harald bringing around 10–15,000 men, on 240–300 longships.
 Tostig had only 12 ships, his connections being far more significant.
 The chronicler, John of Worcester, suggests he left Flanders in May or June, raiding the heartland of Harold's estates in southern England, from the Isle of Wight to Sandwich.
 Having made it seem an attack from Normandy was imminent, he then sailed north, while his brother and most of his troops remained in the south, waiting for William.